NYancer3/knowledge18-ccw0460/guidebook.md

                     '}' +
                 '</style>',
                 compile: function(){
-                    return {
+                    // We use the compile method to handle assigning the default values we defined at the start of this directive, if necessary return {
                     pre: function(scope,el,attrs){
                     // Set defaults for labels if nothing passed into the directive